 💡Pro Tip: If you select a microforecast associated with the account instead of the ‘Baseline’, you will be taken to the microforecast where you can view all of the movements associated with that particular microforecast.

-As you edit or create new value rules or timing rules, you can add commentary to these rules.
+As you edit or create new value rules or timing profiles, you can add commentary to these rules.
 This allows you to note why you chose that particular value rule or timing profile for an account, heading, or classification.
 These forecast assumptions allow you to document and explain the most critical assumptions you have made when generating your forecast and help to substantiate the resulting numbers.

 You can also include these notes or forecast assumptions in a Fathom report.
 For more detail on creating and reporting on assumptions in your forecast, please see this article.